How 57,000 women are shaping health policy in Australia

 Research impact

-Research and data from the ALSWH has contributed to policies, guidelines and research programs aimed at improving Australian women’s health, wellbeing and access to health services.
+Research and data from the ALSWH has contributed to policies, guidelines and research programs aimed at improving women’s health, wellbeing and access to services that improve their lives.
 Examples include:

 - Women at Work: Health Impacts on Current Paid Workforce Participation (2025)